Last updated on Tuesday, April 14th, 2020

 In atomic physics, we observe the interaction of the magnetic field with a magnetic dipole moment.
 Its interpretation is complex when S’≠0.
 The Lorentz classical theory can’t explain the interaction theory and further the splitting of energy levels.
 But remember, along with the complex structure of the emission, external magnetic field strength compared to the internal magnetic field of the atom matters here.
 This is called in general the Anomalous Zeeman effect.
 This effect observed in atoms that have the only odd number of electrons like Hydrogen, Li, Sodium, etc. In the Normal Zeeman effect, the strength of the external magnetic field is more as compared to the internal magnetic field of the atom.

-According to the vector atom model, Orbital angular momentum L, spin angular momentum and total angular momentum lies in the same plane.
+According to the vector atom model, Orbital angular momentum L, spin angular momentum S and total angular momentum J lies in the same plane.
 Quantization of these three can be understood by the concept of space quantization.

 Larmor Precession in Atomic Physics